 No deaths were known when this review was updated.
 While that's good, it's difficult to know for sure because it's often is used alongside other ingredients.
 I say this not to scare anyone but to just admit that we don't know.

 16 Higenamine Side Effects

-It is difficult to determine side effects because:
+It is difficult to determine adverse reactions and side effects because:

-This substance appears to interfere with drug metabolism enzymes.
+The substance does appear to interfere with drug metabolism enzymes.
 This means it may potentially interact with a wide range of prescription and OTC medications such as but not limited to:

 - blood thinners

 - calcium channel blockers